 In general, cancer is more likely to recur (come back) in patients with a high-risk tumor.

-The information from tests and procedures done to detect (find) childhood CNS embryonal tumors or pineoblastomas is used to plan cancer treatment.
+The information from tests and procedures done to diagnose childhood medulloblastoma and other CNS embryonal tumors is used to plan cancer treatment.

-Some of the tests used to detect childhood CNS embryonal tumors or pineoblastomas are repeated after surgery to remove the tumor.
+Some of the tests used to detect childhood medulloblastoma and other CNS embryonal tumors are repeated after surgery to remove the tumor.
 (See the General Information section.)
 This is to find out how much tumor remains after surgery.

 Other tests and procedures may be done to find out if the cancer has spread:

-A recurrent childhood central nervous system (CNS) embryonal tumor is a tumor that recurs (comes back) after being treated.
-Childhood CNS embryonal tumors most often recur within 3 years after treatment but may come back many years later.
-Recurrent childhood CNS embryonal tumors may come back in the same place as the original tumor and/ or in a different place in the brain or spinal cord.
-CNS embryonal tumors rarely spread to other parts of the body.
+Childhood medulloblastoma and other CNS embryonal tumors most often recur (come back) within 3 years after treatment but may come back many years later.
+Recurrent childhood medulloblastoma and other CNS embryonal tumors may come back in the same place as the original tumor and/or in a different place in the brain or spinal cord.
+Medulloblastoma and other CNS embryonal tumors rarely spread to other parts of the body.

-There are different types of treatment for children who have central nervous system (CNS) embryonal tumors.
+There are different types of treatment for children who have medulloblastoma and other central nervous system (CNS) embryonal tumors.

 Because cancer in children is rare, taking part in a clinical trial should be considered.
 Some clinical trials are open only to patients who have not started treatment.

-Children who have CNS embryonal tumors should have their treatment planned by a team of health care providers who are experts in treating brain tumors in children.
+Children who have medulloblastoma and other CNS embryonal tumors should have their treatment planned by a team of health care providers who are experts in treating brain tumors in children.

 Treatment will be overseen by a pediatric oncologist, a doctor who specializes in treating children with cancer.
 The pediatric oncologist works with other pediatric health care providers who are experts in treating children with brain tumors and who specialize in certain areas of medicine.
 These may include the following specialists: